SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 ==================

 We have seen in the :doc:`user_guide_introduction` section of the user guide that Iris cubes contain data and metadata about a phenomenon.
-The data attribute of a cube contains the actual numerical values recorded for the phenomenon the cube describes.
 The data element of a cube is always an array, but the array may be either "real" or "lazy".

 In this section of the user guide we will look specifically at the concepts of real and lazy data as they apply to the cube and other data structures in Iris.